edenia/tikuna/docs/blog/2023-03-17-tikuna-final-blogpost-fase1.md

 This is just the beginning of our project as we aim to further develop Tikuna as a tool to contribute to the Ethereum community and other Blockchains.
 Our efforts will be focused on identifying additional attacks, minimizing false positives, detecting real-world incidents, and incorporating different Blockchain (including Ethereum) node clients.
 Moreover, we intend to investigate other areas of research where Tikuna can be utilized, such as Maximal Extractable Value (MEV).

 **We have applied for the second round of the EF academic research grants.
 Please see our application [here](https://docs.google.com/document/d/1CwbYBc0wa0eMh9erJv1lYXKrHHT5RlFGphr5PiV7yZ8/edit).
 If you are interested in learning more about Tikuna or working with us, we welcome the opportunity to collaborate with you.
 Kindly reach out to us, and we'll be happy to hear from you.**

+Here you can find the Tikuna's full [source code](https://github.com/edenia/tikuna).